dustin-enyeart/math-physics-books/README.md

 # Best Math and Physics Books

 This is a list of what I consider to be the best books on mathematics and physics.
-Despite the impression from its length, this list is highly selective.
+Despite its length, this list is highly selective.

 ## Fundamental Mathematics